U.S. Tax Information

 You should file the missing paperwork as soon as possible.

-I only worked for one week in 2022 and never picked up my paycheck.
+I only worked for one week in 2024 and never picked up my paycheck.
 Do I need to file a tax return?

-It may not be necessary to file if you did meet a certain income threshold in 2022, but it may still be in your benefit to file in case you are due a tax refund.
+It may not be necessary to file if you did meet a certain income threshold in 2024, but it may still be in your benefit to file in case you are due a tax refund.
 Either way, you will need to file Form 8843.
-Sprintax will help you determine whether or not you need to file a full return.
+Sprintax Returns will help you determine whether or not you need to file a full return.

 Do I have to pay taxes on income I received from my home country?